TakeFives/Courses-React/README.md

 * list of courses with basic info and authors
 * reusable form to edit or add course for admin role
 * responsive design
-* components and unit tests
+* component and unit tests
+* test and eslint check prior commit rule

 ------------------